Using the Correct Verb Tense–Critical to Making an Impact on the Reader

-You might have found yourself thinking along these lines: “Everything in this study has already been completed, so shouldn’t I simple write everything in the simple past tense?”
+You might have found yourself thinking along these lines: “Everything in this study has already been completed, so shouldn’t I simply write everything in the simple past tense?”

-The answer is No–at least not in a strict sense.
-The verb tense you use for a given sentence or phrase depends on your position as author to the material you are discussing.
-As author, you stand in some distance to each element mentioned in your text in terms of your role: as participant, critic, or messenger, among others.
+The answer is no–at least not in a strict sense.
+The verb tense you use for a given sentence or phrase depends on your position as the author to the material you are discussing.
+As the author, you look at each element mentioned in your text from a distance in terms of your role: as a participant, critic, or messenger, among others.
 You must also take into account the chronological reasons for choosing between present and past tenses in a given instance.

 Knowing which tense to use requires both knowledge of the exact guidelines set out for you in whichever formatting style you are following (APA, AMA, etc.), as well as some discretion and savvy in choosing the tense that makes the most sense for a given statement in the paper.

-While new authors should certainly familiarize themselves with the guidelines of the formatting style they are applying, this article will focus on the most common applications and rules of verb tense among research papers in journals and at academic institutions, reflecting basic verb usage rules in academic English and encompassing all formatting styles.
+While new authors should certainly familiarize themselves with the specific guidelines of the formatting style they are applying, this article will focus on the most common rules of verb tense applied to research papers in journals and at academic institutions, reflecting basic verb usage rules in academic English and encompassing all formatting styles.

 Some Rules of Thumb for Present, Past, and Perfect Tense

 First, there are three basic verb tenses used in research papers: present (simple present), simple past, and present perfect.
 We will talk about how research paper sections determine verb tense in a minute, but first let’s review when each tense should be used in general throughout the paper.